averemee-si/oracdc/doc/KAFKA-CONNECT.md

 ### Redo miner (direct reading of redo without LogMiner) specific parameters

 `a2.redo.filename.convert` - It converts the filename of a redo log to another path.
-It is specified as a string in the <ORIGINAL_PATH>:<NEW_PATH> format.
+It is specified as a string in the <ORIGINAL_PATH>=<NEW_PATH> format.
 If not specified (default), no conversion occurs.

 `a2.storage.media` - Parameter defining the storage medium for redo log files: `FS` - redo files will be read from the local file system, `ASM` - redo files will be read from the Oracle ASM, `SSH` - redo files will be read from the remote file syystem using ssh.
 Default - FS